msdeep14/DeepDataBase/README.md

 #### 3. Storing Meta Data of Tables:
  Meta Data of the tables are stored separately which provides quick access to several information like current number of records, table name, etc.

-#### 4. B+ Tree Indexed Search:
+#### 4. Search:

+##### 1. B+ Indexed Search
- For searching a record in file for particular table, B+ tree indexed search is implemented.
-Search is only based on primary  key right now.
+ For searching a record in file for particular table, B+ tree indexed search is implemented.B+ indexed search is based on primary key

+##### 2. Brute Force Search
+For searching records other than primary key from table, brute force search algorithm is implemented.

  Advantages of B+ Tree Indexing [here](https://www.tutorialcup.com/dbms/b-plus-tree.htm)